The S corporation has a responsibility to file an informational income tax return each year as well as a range of other IRS forms.

 An S corporation is a “pass-through” entity, meaning that profits and losses from the corporation are reported on the tax returns of individual shareholders who are also responsible for paying the tax on it.
 The S corporation still has a responsibility to file an informational income tax return each year as well as a range of other IRS forms that relate to various other taxes it withholds from the wages it pays to employees.

 An S corporation must always file its annual tax return by the 15th day of the third month following the end of the tax year, generally March 15 unless this date falls on a weekend or holiday.
 The business is responsible for reporting all financial activity on Form 1120S and attaching a Schedule K-1 for each shareholder.
 These Schedule K-1s report each shareholder’s share of the business’ taxable income so they can report it on their personal returns.

 If the S corporation is unable to file by the deadline, it can obtain an extension of time to file by filing IRS Form 7004.
-The shareholders who pay tax on the S-corp income are subject to the same deadlines the IRS imposes on individual taxpayers, which in most cases is April 15 every year but is July 15 in 2020.
+The shareholders who pay tax on the S-corp income are generally subject to the same deadlines the IRS imposes on individual taxpayers, which in most cases is April 15 every year but has been extended to July 15 in 2020.

 Quarterly income tax return deadlines